 – 1tsp psyllium husk (optional but does add elasticity to baking)

-simply add all ingredients to a glass and stir before measuring out the other recipe ingredients, by the time you come to use your ‘egg’ mixture it will have thickened to a frog-spawn consistency (thicker if you added psyllium husk)
+Simply add all ingredients to a glass and stir before measuring out the other recipe ingredients, by the time you come to use your ‘egg’ mixture it will have thickened to a frog-spawn consistency (thicker if you added psyllium husk)

 Then just add to your baking as you would an egg.
 For 2 eggs double the ingredients but note that recipes that require more than two eggs may fail due to lack of support in the structure.